mikewest/mgc/mikewest.org/2011/2011-10-11-content-security-policy-a-primer.markdown

 1. CSP enforces a strict separation of behavior and semantics by refusing to execute inline script, and an equally strict separation of presentation and semantics by refusing to apply inline styles.
 This follows directly in line with the general recommendation of the web standards community, and allows CSP to clearly identify the source of each piece of data on a page.
 This identification is essential, as without it the whitelisting mechanism is ineffective.
 In addition, banning inline script and style substantially reduces the effect of cross-site scripting attacks that rely on JavaScript or CSS [reflection][]: attackers will be forced to compromise a whitelisted resource, which is a much higher bar.

-    It's fairly obvious that this restriction would block execution of code contained within `<script>` blocks, but also note that it prevents event handlers from being written inline (`<a … onclick="JAVASCRIPT">` ought to be rewritten to use `el.addEventListener(…)`).
+    It's fairly obvious that this restriction will block execution of code contained within `<script>` blocks, but also note that it prevents event handlers from being written inline (`<a … onclick="JAVASCRIPT">` ought to be rewritten to use `addEventListener(…)`).
 Likewise, `javascript:` URLs won't work.

     It's also the case that `data:` URLs are blocked by default, as they can contain arbitrary content that can't be easily verified as being safe, or as really being intentionally written by your server.
 If you'd like to allow `data:` URLs, you'll have to do so on a type-by-type basis.
 See above, for example, where I'm explicitly allowing `data:` URLs for image resources, but not for any other resource type.

 2. Relatedly, raw strings will not be converted to code.
 This means that `eval` is right out, as are a variety of other `eval`-like mechanisms (`setTimeout` with a string argument, `new Function(…)`, and so on).
 Since [`eval` is evil][evil], this isn't a particularly onerous restriction, but it does mean that you'll need to parse JSON content without simply executing it, either with something like [json.js][json] or with a built-in JSON object.